emissary-ingress/emissary/user-guide/consul.md

    ```

    If you're on GKE, or haven't previously created the Ambassador service, please see the Quick Start.

-   Note: For now, you'll need to install using https://github.com/datawire/ambassador-docs/tree/consul-sd/yaml/consul/ambassador-consul-sd.yaml, which adds the necessary RBAC permissions.

 5. Configure Ambassador to look for services registered to Consul by creating the `ConsulResolver`: